hugopuybareau/QRT_DATA_CHALLENGE/README.md

 ### 3. Cross-validation and Final Submission
 - Used **Stratified KFold** cross-validation to avoid overfitting and ensure robust performance.
 - The final model was selected based on a combination of accuracy metrics and cross-validation scores.
-However, the exact solution that led to the **3rd place** finish is not included in this repository.

 ## Usage

 To run the provided notebooks, clone the repository and install the required dependencies: